← Back to Blog

 Look beyond average utilization and consider your performance requirements.
 Sometimes a slightly larger instance offers better price-performance or includes features that take out additional service costs.

-Design your applications to handle interruptions gracefully.
-Use orchestration tools like Northflank that automatically move workloads when spot instances terminate.
-You can reduce costs by 30-50% while maintaining reliability for critical components.
+Use orchestration tools like Northflank that automatically move workloads when spot instances terminate, maintaining reliability while reducing costs by 30-50% for standard workloads and up to 70-80% for GPU-intensive AI operations.

 5. Optimize storage costs